-Ms. Sneed Learns About Teaching Theme in Grades 3 & 4
+Ms. Sneed Learns About Teaching Theme with Fables

 As a new teacher, Ms. Sneed didn’t really know much about teaching theme.
-Fortunately, her mentor was willing to help.
+Fortunately, her mentor was willing to help with literature activities.

 Ms. Sneed studied the paper in front of her as her mentor went over the standards: